septentrio-gnss/mosaicHAT/README.md

   And delete `console=ttyAMA0,115200` from the file.
 For different RPi versions, the cmd configuration file could be `/boot/cmdline.txt`.

-- TCP/IP over USB may not be enabled by default.
-To enable TCP/IP over USB, go to:
+- Ethernet-over-USB may not be enabled by default.
+To enable Ethernet-over-USB, go to:

   `sudo nano /etc/network/interfaces`